Skelly-gg/skelly-webhooks/README.md

 # Adding webhooks

-For automation, forward the user to the following page: https://skelly.gg/webhook
+For automation, forward the user to the following page: https://skelly.gg/webhook.

+Provide the query parameters described below.

 ## Query paramters